Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Results

-Here, simulations follow the same configuration as~\cite{Tiddia2022} for the \textit{offboard} version, using $32$ NVIDIA V100 GPUs on the JUSUF cluster~\cite{VonStVieth2021}, one GPU per cortical area.
+Here, simulations follow the same configuration as~\cite{Tiddia2022} for the \textit{offboard} version, using $32$ NVIDIA V100 GPUs on the JUSUF cluster~\cite{VonStVieth2021}, with one GPU per cortical area due to the memory restriction of the GPUs.
 In comparison with~\cite{Tiddia2022}, the present work shows the performance improvements obtained using the new algorithm for network construction.
 Additionally, a slight simulation performance gain can be noticed thanks to general optimizations to our state propagation implementation.

 Figure \ref{fig:MAM_simulations} compares \textit{offboard} and \textit{onboard} in the simulation of the MAM.
 Network construction time shown in panel \textbf{a} is more than $10$ times faster with the \textit{onboard} version.
 In particular, network construction is $686.0 \pm 1.5$\,s for the \textit{offboard} and $55.5 \pm 0.1$\,s for the \textit{onboard} version.
 This time is divided into the subtasks of network construction.
 Connections creation, i.e., the most time-consuming phases of the network construction, shows $20\times$ and $9\times$ speedup for the \textit{onboard} version for local and remote connections creation, respectively.
-The already short neuron and device creation and simulation preparation are the phases benefiting from the largest speedup, respectively, of $350$ times and $50$ times.
+Neuron and device creation and simulation preparation, which have only a small contribution to the total network construction time also in the case of the \textit{offboard} version, are the phases benefiting from the largest speedup, respectively, of $350$ times and $50$ times.
 The state propagation time, represented in panel \textbf{b} with the real-time factor (see Equation \ref{eq:rtf}), is comparable between the two versions: $16.0 \pm 3.0$ and $15.0 \pm 1.7$ for \textit{offboard} and \textit{onboard} versions.
 The corresponding median values are $14.5$ and $14.4$, respectively.
 The differences in the extent of the two boxes and the outliers are related to the activity variability of the metastable state of the model, which may result in fluctuations in the spiking activity.